mistermoe/blockchain/solidity/NOTES.md

     - running `npx hardhat accounts` will generate a bunch of fake ethereum addresses that can be used to simulate real users on the blockchain

+# EVM - Ethereum Virtual Machine
+- The EVM is the runtime for smart contract in ethereum.
+The EVM is completely isolated in the sense that code running inside it provides no access to network, filesystem or other processes.
+Smart contracts do have limited access to other smart contracts

 # Ideas
 - `hardhat` VSCode extension